 At Gibson Dunn, we believe that lawyers have a special ability – and duty – to help ensure meaningful access to the justice system for everyone.
 And, not just those who can afford an attorney.
 We are dedicated to the idea that the most vulnerable in our society receive a fair opportunity to receive legal representation in times of need.
 Whether protecting constitutional rights, working on behalf of the LGBTQ community, spearheading anti-human trafficking efforts, battling slumlords, fighting on behalf of domestic violence victims, advocating on behalf of veterans, or engaging in extensive efforts on behalf of the immigrant community, our lawyers have provided access to justice for those who could not otherwise afford it.

 We are honored to be a signatory to the Pro Bono Institute’s Pro Bono Challenge, which requires us to use our “best efforts” to perform 60 hours of pro bono work per lawyer each year.
 Each year we have not only met the challenge, but have consistently exceeded expectations.
-In 2020, Gibson Dunn devoted approximately 160,879 hours to numerous pro bono efforts around the world, averaging about 118 pro bono hours per attorney in the United States and about 106 pro bono hours per attorney worldwide.
+In 2021, Gibson Dunn devoted more than 140,000 hours to numerous pro bono efforts around the world, with nearly 1,500 attorneys firmwide devoting their time to pro bono matters.

 Gibson Dunn actively encourages robust participation in pro bono matters by giving one-to-one billable credit for all pro bono work performed, without limit.
 To support our program, the firm has a Pro Bono Committee comprised of partners and associates from nearly every office.
 Additionally, we have a dedicated partner who oversees global efforts as the firm’s full-time Pro Bono Chair.
 The uniting force behind our pro bono work has been – and continues to be – a shared commitment to protecting the Constitution, upholding the rule of law, and providing access to justice for all.
 We are proud of the work our attorneys have done and we look forward to continuing in this tradition in the coming years.

 Partner & Pro Bono Chair